-The link below will redirect you to the Independent Household Verification form where you'll then be able to select from IUPUI, IUCOA, or Fort Wayne.
+The link below will redirect you to the Independent Household Verification form where you'll then be able to select from IUPUI, IUPUC, or IU Fort Wayne.

 Please contact the Office of Student Financial Services at 317-274-4162 or firstname.lastname@example.org with questions or to request a form in an accessible format.

 Once you’ve completed the form, please submit it to the Office of Student Financial Services at the address listed on the form.
 Please allow up to 15 business days for your documentation to be reviewed.
 Additional documentation may be requested, and any form that is incomplete or provides discrepant information will require follow-up and delay processing.
 If we are unable to complete verification, we may be required to cancel any existing financial aid awards you might have received.